comment Add Comment

 Entrepreneurship is the most trending and challenging topic in India these days and talking about Gen Y entrepreneurship, it is 10x more trending and challenging lifestyle.
 This also throws new opportunities for the eco-system to take shape.
 Angel Investors, Venture Capitalist, Start-up Clubs, Maker Spaces, Incubators, Accelerators, Mentors and Training companies are going to grow leaps and bounds.
 And one important cog in the wheel is the “Incubator” – a place where Start-ups are nurtured till they grow.
 When a baby is born, it is kept in the Incubator for first few hours and maybe days – so as to adjust to outside environment and grow stronger before they face the outside world.
 In a similar way, a Start-up is nurtured in Incubator, which gives them a chance to bring their in shape, before they reach out to the world.
 As the trend of Start-ups is growing and its challenges increasing, a lot of Start-up incubators are setup and promoting entrepreneurship in India.

 But, honestly student entrepreneurship isn’t much supportive or reachable to all in terms of accessibility, services, mentor-ships and obviously “Funding”.
-You have a great idea and an amazing , the next question is about “Execution”.
+You have a great idea and an amazing team, the next question is about “Execution”.
 When it comes to execution 90% of students don’t know how to go about with it, and an idea is mere an idea unless it is executed, and your execution of idea which solves a fundamental problem ultimately makes you an Entrepreneur.

-So to solve these problems of getting good team, mentors and leveraging ourselves among like-minded people, build a etc., Incubator are designed to assist businesses to become established and during their start-up phase.
+So to solve these problems of getting good team, mentors and leveraging ourselves among like-minded people, build a etc., Incubator are designed to assist businesses to become established and sustainable during their start-up phase.
 Typically, they do this by providing shared premises, business advice, business services, and access to investor, market and international networks, mentoring and a full-time, hands-on management team.

 Incubators provide their resident companies with business support services and resources such as guidance, assistance with business planning and help obtaining finance.
 Incubators usually also offer companies rental space with flexible leases, shared basic office services and access to equipment all under one roof.

-In India, most incubation centres are hosted by an Academic Institute, and funded by DST (Department of Science and Technology) and MSME, which gives them access to government agencies, as well as easy reach to professors and students in the college.
+In India, most incubation centres are hosted by an Academic Institute, and funded by DST (Department of Science and ) and MSME, which gives them access to government agencies, as well as easy reach to professors and students in the college.
 Some of the well-known ones are IIM A and IIT Bombay.
 In addition,there are a number of private incubators as well.With the launch of new scheme Atal Innovation Mission for granting funds for establishing Incubators is a step in right direction.

 Government is proposing to make forward looking investments towards building world class incubators.
 In its first phase, the aim is to establish 10 such incubators.
 To enable this, GoI shall identify and select 10 incubators who have the potential to become world class.
 These incubators would be giving Rs 10 Crore each as financial assistance which may be used for ramping up the quality of service offerings.